casimon-rh/ocp4-libvirt/README.md

 Domains=ocp4.lab.io
 ```

-If you have a single master, you need to adjust the clusterversion operator.
+If you have a single master, you need to adjust the etc quorum guard.
+There are two options:

+* OCP version 4.3 and before

+Edit the clusterversion operator.
 Create a YAML file with the following contents:

 ```shell
 oc patch clusterversion version --type json -p "$(cat <<- EOF